IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 Internal Revenue Code Sections

-• Sign-up for our newest course that covers the IRC sections that often appear on the Tax Court bar exam.
-Presented by our resident scholar on Code section analytics at the Tax Law Institute, Serina Moy EA, Senior Lecturer, this course is an absolute requirement if one wants to pass the 2025 Tax bar examination.
-Purchase this book from Thomson Reuters.
+• Purchase this book from Thomson Reuters.
 The entire Federal Tax Code, and its complete history, is at your fingertips with the Complete Internal Revenue Code This convenient, easy-to-use volume provides you with the complete legislative history and a comprehensive topic index to speed your tax research.
-Cautions from our editorial experts provide you with key information about special rules and effective dates needed to properly apply the Code Section.
+Cautions from the editorial experts provide you with key information about special rules and effective dates needed to properly apply the Code Section.
 The Complete Internal Revenue Code includes all legislative changes up to its publication date, providing you with a complete history of all amendments affecting a Code Section.

 • The Complete Internal Revenue Code provides quick access to the information you need with: